Taekwondo 태권도Taekwondo Preschool

 Difficulty Level: Advanced Tutorial Available

 Hand strikes can be delivered with an extended knuckle ( 밤주먹 bamjumeok ), rather than the classic fist configuration used for a traditional punch.
-For the Extended Knuckle Fist ( 밤주먹 지르기 bamjumeok-jireugi ), one of the fingers is moved forwards so that the impact is made with the knuckle, concentrating force onto a smaller area.
+For Extended Knuckle Fist ( 밤주먹 지르기 bamjumeok-jireugi ), one of the fingers is moved forwards so that the impact is made with the knuckle, concentrating force onto a smaller area.
 Most commonly the middle knuckle of the middle finger is protruded.
 Read more »

 Extended Knuckle Fist ( 밤주먹 지르기 bamjumeok-jireugi )